 texts place this event around 2900 BC.

 Archaeologists have looked for evidence of this flood in Sumer, and although it does not appear everywhere, it does seem that there was a serious flood in one area about this time.
+But probably the reason the Bible tells the same story is just that the people who wrote the Bible had Sumerian histories in front of them that they used as sources.

 The Sumerians, by Elaine Landau (1997).
 Despite the bad Amazon rating, this is a good solid introduction to the Sumerians, with an explanation of prehistory at the beginning for context.
 Pictures of ancient stuff, and good maps.